STORY Kyoto Shopping Guide Come for the history, stay for the myriad shopping options

 Kyoto's streets are filled with old, traditional shops that hearken back to the time when it ruled as Japan's ancient capital.
 This city continues to be one of Japan's trendiest, meaning you can also find many new shops selling chic souvenirs and one-of-a-kind items.

 Much of the nation's chirimen, the silk crepe used for kimono, is produced in Kyoto .
 There are many stores here that sell various goods made from the rich cloth.
-One such shop is Manekinekonote Manekiya, located in Nishiki Market , Kyoto's largest shotengai (covered market).
+One such shop is Manekinekonote Manekiya, located in Nishiki Market , one of Kyoto's most lively shotengai (covered market).
 This store sells goods crafted from chirimen like business card holders and wallets.
 It is also known for its many maneki-neko goods, a traditional cat motif thought to bring luck.

 There are many incense shops in Kyoto , as it is traditionally used in offerings at the many temples and shrines throughout the city.
 Established in 1855, Ishiguro Kouho is Japan's only shop specializing in nioi bukuro, or scented sachets.
 You can choose from the many pouches made in house, or customize one with the help of a salesperson.